krillan49/PZDC_dungeon_2/README.md

 Passive skills:
 -
+* "Berserk" - the less hitpoints are left from the maximum, the more damage
 * "Concentration" - deals additional damage when attacking depending on the maximum mp
+* "Dazed" - with a certain ratio of one-time damage inflicted to the enemy's remaining hit points, you can reduce the accuracy of his next blow
 * "Shield Master" - increases the chance block with a shield (the amount of damage blocked by the shield does not depend on the skill, but only on the character's current health)
-* "Dazed" - with a certain ratio of one-time damage inflicted to the enemy's remaining hit points, you can reduce the accuracy of his next blow

 Non-combat skills (work between battles):
 -